WebAhead/master-reference/coursebook/general/github-scavenger-hunt.md

 ![github watching button](./github-watch-unwatch.png)

 On the top right-hand corner of the screen, you will see a bell.
 If you "watch" a repository, you can use GitHub's in-app notification system for updates.
+Otherwise your email inbox will get full very quickly.

 ![github notification bell](./github-notification-bell.png)